manticoresoftware/manticoresearch/manual/Updating_documents/UPDATE.md

 <!-- example partial JSON update -->

 `UPDATE` can be used to perform partial JSON updates on numeric data types or arrays of numeric data types.
+Just make sure you don't update an integer value with a float value as it will be rounded off.

 <!-- intro -->
 ##### SQL: